noir-lang/noir/yellow-paper/docs/contract-deployment/instances.md

 ## Public Deployment

 A Contract Instance is considered to be Publicly Deployed when it has been broadcasted to the network via a canonical `ContractInstanceDeployer` contract, which also emits a Deployment Nullifier associated to the deployed instance.

+All public function calls to an Undeployed address _must_ fail, since the Contract Class for it is not known to the network.
+If the Class is not known to the network, then an Aztec Node, whether it is the elected sequencer or a full node following the chain, may not be able to execute the bytecode for a public function call, which is undesirable.

-A contract needs to be Publicly Deployed for any of its public functions to be called.
-Note that this last restriction makes Public Deployment a protocol-level concern, whereas Initialization is an application-level concern.
+The failing of public function calls to Undeployed addresses is enforced by having the Public Kernel Circuit check that the Deployment Nullifier for the instance has been emitted.
+Note that makes Public Deployment a protocol-level concern, whereas Initialization is purely an application-level concern.
+Also, note that this requires hardcoding the address of the `ContractInstanceDeployer` contract in a protocol circuit.

 The Deployment Nullifier is defined as the address of the contract being deployed.
 Note that it later gets [siloed](../circuits/private-kernel-tail.md#siloing-values) using the `ContractInstanceDeployer` address by the Kernel Circuit, so this nullifier is effectively the hash of the deployed contract address and the `ContractInstanceDeployer` address.

-Only in this state public function calls are valid.
-The Public Kernel Circuit validates that the Deployment Nullifier has been emitted by the `ContractInstanceDeployer` as part of its checks.
-Note that this requires hardcoding the address of an application-level contract in a protocol circuit.

 ### Canonical Contract Instance Deployer